everdark/rcpp_lightning_dsc2015/README.md

 # rcpp_lightning_dsc2015

-slides for lightning talk in DSC 2015 R training
+Lectures for lightning talk in [DSC 2015](http://datasci.tw) R training.
+The topic is to showcase the power of `Rcpp` when it comes to computing task that are not well-suited to pure R programming framework.

+To view the document directly go to [here](http://everdark.github.io/rcpp_lightning_dsc2015/).